 AUXILIARY FUSE BLOCK

-The auxiliary fuse block located in the starboard console provides a source of power for electronics and other accessories.
-Your boat utilizes automotive type fuses.
+The auxiliary fuse block provides a source of power for electronics and other accessories.
+It is located behind the hatch on the aft wall inside the console Your boat utilizes automotive type fuses.

 ACCESSORY OUTLET - 12 VOLT